Podcast: Play in new window | Download

 1).
 There is a strong bias towards adding Estrogen and Testosterone, omitting Estriol and Progesterone.
 (More on that in a moment).

 2).
-Not properly testing your starting hormone levels or following up to check dose.
+Not properly testing your current hormone levels or following up to check dose.

 4).
 Almost all ignore the fact (or don’t know) that healthy Adrenal Glands try to make these hormones for you during and after Menopause.